 The defective device at the center of controversy is the all-metal DePuy Articular Surface Replacement artificial hip, or ASR XL, which was recalled after patients reported side effects including metal poisoning, pain, swelling and limping following implantation.
 In 2010, Johnson & Johnson recalled over 90,000 DePuy devices after concluding that 12 percent failed in the first five years.

 If you or a loved one has experienced complications related to a DePuy hip, it’s time to act and join thousands of people around the country who are holding Johnson & Johnson accountable for negligence.
-Attorneys at the Law Offices of Michael A. DeMayo are actively working on DePuy cases.
+Attorneys at DeMayo Law Offices are actively working on DePuy cases.
 Yours could be next.

 The Risks of Artificial Hip Implants